mjhinek/comp1406/Tutorials/T5/README.md

 50% of the time.

-Do not change any other method in the class
+Do not change any other method in the class.
+Remember to update the `size` of the tree when adding.

 ---